Student Clubs and Organizations

 Associated Press Sports Editors

-Associated Press Sports Editors at University of Missouri welcomes all students pursuing careers or who have an interest in sports media and journalism.
+Associated Press Sports Editors (APSE) at the University of Missouri welcomes all students pursuing careers or who have an interest in sports media and journalism.
 As the student chapter of the APSE, we hold frequent meetings with industry professionals, workshops, article reading clubs and more.
 Anyone who wants to become a sports journalist will want to be involved in APSE, the nation’s premier sports journalism organization.
-For more information, contact apseatmizzou@gmail.com
+For more information, contact apseatmizzou@gmail.com and stay up to date on Twitter.

 Association for Women in Sports Media

 The Missouri student chapter of the Association for Women in Sports Media is open to those who desire a career in sports media.
 Monthly meetings focus on professional development and include guest speakers who are professionals in sports media.
 Occasional social gatherings are held.
-Check out AWSM@Missouri on Facebook and Twitter.
+Check out AWSM on Instagram and Twitter.

 Journalism Ambassador Program

 Journalism Ambassadors represent the Missouri School of Journalism to prospective students and their parents, alumni and distinguished guests.
-Activities include providing tours and representing the J-School at occasional out-of town events in St. Louis and Kansas City.
+Activities include providing tours and representing the J-School at occasional events in St. Louis and Kansas City.
 All students who have completed one semester at the School are eligible to apply.
-For more information, please contact the dean’s office or email journalism@missouri.edu
+For more information, please contact Leah Glasser in 76G Gannett Hall or email journalism@missouri.edu.

 Journalism Student Council